pretentiousgit/screenperfectThesis/README.md

 20th March 2014

 This thesis examines what it means for technology to open, and how that open technology may be applied in support of the arts.
-Drawing on Hélèene Cixous' "Laugh of the Medusa", the paper proposes a feminist, inclusive design process that subverts imposter syndrome by involving community engagement in the software development process, then uses that method to develop software that powers narrative-focused FMV video games using Node.JS internet
+Drawing on Hélène Cixous' "Laugh of the Medusa", the paper proposes a feminist, inclusive design process that subverts imposter syndrome by involving community engagement in the software development process, then uses that method to develop software that powers narrative-focused FMV video games using Node.JS internet